bioinformed/glu-genetics/docs/modules/assoc/logit1.rst

     --test=FORMULA      Formula terms to test.
 Default is to test all genotype effects if a model is specified, otherwise a 2df genotype test (GENO(locus)).
-    --stats=T           Comma separated list of test statistics to apply to each model.
+    --stats=TLIST       Comma separated list of test statistics to apply to each model.
 Supported tests include score, Wald, and likelihood ratio statistics.
 Values: score, wald,
                         lrt.